Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Introduction

-We further uncover that the algebraic structure of these symmetries in virtual mixed states connects naturally to the framework of \textit{transparent-patch} (t-patch) operators~\cite{Chatterjee2023}, originally introduced in the study of topological holographic principles of pure states~\cite{Ji2019,Kong2020a,Chatterjee2023,Inamura2023}.
-There, t-patch operators categorically organize local and extended symmetric operators, whose algebra effectively encodes a $(D{+}1)$-dimensional topological order emerging from the original $D$-dimensional system.
-Remarkably, for SESs exhibiting nontrivial SEE ($\zeta(A)\neq0$), we find that weak symmetries act precisely as t-patch operators associated with their strong counterparts.
-This correspondence remains invariant under any finite-depth quantum circuit that preserves SEE, defining a robust algebraic structure we term the \textit{transparent composite symmetry} (TCS).
-Furthermore, SESs with nontrivial SEE display exotic SW-SSB phenomena involving both global and higher-form strong symmetries~\cite{Lessa2025,Zhang2025}.
+Furthermore, we investigate strong-to-weak spontaneous symmetry breaking (SW-SSB)~\cite{Lieu2020,Albert2014,Wang2025b,Ellison2025,Zhang2025,Lee2022,Lessa2025,Sala2024}, finding that SW-SSB occurs in series of SESs with nontrivial SEE, for both global and $1$-form strong symmetries.
+These results connect SES physics to broader developments in mixed-state phases, including thermal states, intrinsically mixed topological orders and decohered topological codes~\cite{Wang2025b,Ma2023,Ellison2025,Zhang2025,Sohal2025,Lessa2025}.

-The coexistence of TCS and SW-SSB unveils a hierarchical organization of internal symmetries within SESs, indicating that the ensemble of mixed states ${\rho_A}$ provides a holographic representation of the full system.
-Overall, our results establish SEE as a unifying framework that connects previously disparate ideas associated with entanglement, mixed-state and categorical symmetries, holographic principles of topological order, and geometric-topological response across different dimensions.
-By means of virtual mixed states, our work bridges the physics of open systems and topological holography with many-body entanglement, exposing deep interrelations among these domains and opening new avenues for cross-disciplinary theoretical development and large-scale numerical exploration (e.g., tensor-network and quantum Monte Carlo simulation on SEE) in strongly correlated quantum systems.
+Remarkably, a topological holography between mixed-state symmetry structures on SESs and higher dimensional topological orders induced by SEE is also identified (Fig.~\ref{fig:pic}c).
+The algebra generated by mixed-state symmetries of SESs aligns naturally with the transparent patch (t-patch) operator framework~\cite{Chatterjee2023} developed in the study of topological holography by Wen \textit{et al.}~\cite{Ji2019,Kong2020a,Chatterjee2023,Inamura2023}.
+In that framework, t-patch operators in a $D$-dimensional system organize local and extended symmetric operators whose algebra holographically encodes a $(D{+}1)$-dimensional topological order.
+For SESs with nontrivial SEE, namely $\zeta(A)\neq 0$, we find that weak symmetries act as t-patch operators associated with the corresponding strong symmetries.
+This correspondence robustly remains invariant under SEE-preserving finite-depth quantum circuits (FDQCs), which motivates us to define a composite algebra of strong and weak symmetries, dubbed \textit{transparent composite symmetry} (TCS) [see Table~\ref{tab:comp_sym} and Fig.~\ref{fig:com_sym}].
+As a consequence, the mixed state supported on a $D$-dimensional SES holographically encodes a $(D+1)$-dimensional topological order.